MSLNZ/msl-package-manager/docs/index.rst

 MSL Package Manager
 ===================

-The MSL Package Manager allows you to install, uninstall, list and create MSL packages.
+The **MSL Package Manager** allows you to install, uninstall, update, list and create MSL packages.

 Contents
 ========